-Function - What is your primary purpose for an outdoor kitchen?
+Function.
+What is your primary purpose for an outdoor kitchen?
 Is it just going to be a place for relaxing and eating?
 If it is, maybe a personal fridge and a small microwave for reheating are enough.
-Maybe, you want it to be a space for drinks while lounging at the pool so perhaps a mini bar is in order.
+Maybe, you want it to be a space for drinks while lounging at the pool, so perhaps a minibar is in order.

-Location - Yes, it's going to be outside your house but you'll need to work with a professional to see the most convenient location.
+Location.
+Yes, it's going to be outside your house, but you'll need to work with a professional to see the most convenient location.
 Electrical and plumbing concerns will be factored in.
 Easy access to lounging areas such as pools, tennis lawns, and basketball courts should also be taken into consideration.

-Layout and Furniture - For huge gatherings, you'll surely be using your outdoor kitchen more often than not.
+Layout and Furniture.
+For huge gatherings, you'll surely be using your outdoor kitchen more often than not.
 Choose furniture that is durable and easy to move around like synthetic resin or aluminum furniture.
-Clearances that allow guests to freely move in and out of the area can make it more comfortable.
+Clearances that allow guests to move in and out of the area freely can make it more comfortable.

 Also, if your budget allows it, consider getting a roof over the cooking area and the lounge area for better protection against the sun and rain.
 If cost is an issue, adding an umbrella or awning can be an option.

 Plan it accordingly where the cook can still be a part of the party.
-There should be an adequate space between the cooking area and the entertaining area but not so much where the cook can't get to chime in any conversation.
+There should be adequate space between the cooking area and the entertaining area, but not so much where the cook can't get to chime in any conversation.

-Lighting - Setting the mood with dimmers or adding tea lights can help set the ambiance.
+Lighting.
+Setting the mood with dimmers or adding tea lights can help set the ambiance.
 However, for cooking and meal preparation areas, appropriate bright lights are still needed to avoid accidents.
 Pathways should not be forgotten.
 If you have enough space, a fireplace as the main focal point can bring in light and warmth on those chilly nights.

 Concrete countertops are easy to clean and are durable against wear and tear.
 Teak can be used for the cabinets.
-Bricks are also a good option to consider and can match your off-the-rack brick pizza oven.
+Bricks are also an excellent option to consider and can match your off-the-rack brick pizza oven.

-Personality - In terms of looks, an outdoor kitchen may seem boring to some because of the neutral colors of its finishes and materials.
-You can easily take your style inside to the outside of the house by adding some pops of colors through accessorizing or via lighting.
+Personality.
+In terms of looks, an outdoor kitchen may seem boring to some because of the neutral colors of its finishes and materials.
+You can easily take your style inside, outdoors by adding some pops of color through accessorizing or via lighting.